rangdipkinium/p4/README.md

 ## Metrics <a name="metrics"></a>
-Accuracy was used as the final metric to gauge model performance because the representation of various dog breeds in the validation set
+Accuracy was used as the final metric to gauge model performance because the sufficient representation of various dog breeds in the validation and train sets.
 Below are are other training data metrics found during training.
 #### CNN Architecture
 ![file](cnn.png)